Alvaro Huerta: Career

 Prior to his current Professorship, Huerta was a Research Fellow at the Latinx Education Research Center, Santa Clara University.
 He was also previously a visiting scholar at the Chicano Studies Research Center, University of California, Los Angeles from 2010 to 2014.
 From 2010 to 2013, he also served as Adjunct Faculty in the Department of Urban Planning and Cesar E. Chavez Department of Chicana/o Studies, UCLA.
 Huerta also served as a Religion and Public Life Organizing Fellow, Harvard Divinity School, from 2021 to 2024.

+In 2023, Huerta was named a recipient of the Grant Program for Diverse Voices by the Massachusetts Institute of Technology Press (MIT Press) for his publishing “Jardineros/Gardeners: Cultivating Los Angeles’ Front Lawn with Brown Hands, Migrant Networks, and Technology”.
+The grant is intended to extend funding for authors covering diverse and chronically underrepresented perspectives to propel research, coverage and publishing.

 In 2014, Huerta was appointed as an Associate Professor of Urban and Regional Planning and Ethnic and Women's Studies at Cal Poly Pomona.
 In 2025, Huerta was promoted to Professor.

 In 2011, Huerta received the American Planning Association's Paul Davidoff award.

 Huerta has also contributed articles related to racial and working-class issues for numerous periodicals and online outlets, such as Boyle Heights Beat and LA Progressive.

 Before attending graduate school, Huerta was a community organizer in Los Angeles, and was instrumental in the defeat of a power plant in South Gate and in fighting the City of Los Angeles’ leaf-blower ban, which disproportionately affected immigrant gardeners.

+In 2025, Huerta was honored with the 2025 Bruin Excellence in Civic Engagement distinction for his activism in support of Latino/a communities.